hollenstein/maspy/doc/source/mzml.rst

 Every vendor software produces mass spectrometer output files in a different proprietary format.
 It is a difficult and time consuming task for software developers to support all of these different formats and the different versions thereof.
-Therefore the file format mzML has been developed as the community standard for represenation of mass spectrometry results. mzML is an open, XML- based format that not only allows to store recorded mass spectrum information but also metadata of the instrument configuration, acquisition settings, software used for data processing and sample descriptions.
+Therefore the file format mzML has been developed by the Proteomics Standards Initiative (PSI) as the community standard for represenation of mass spectrometry results. mzML is an open, XML- based format that not only allows to store recorded mass spectrum information but also metadata of the instrument configuration, acquisition settings, software used for data processing and sample descriptions.
 Ultimately it is desirable to universally use mzML for archiving, sharing, and processing of mass spectrometry data and thus for all software to support and use the mzML format.

 .. note::
     Refer to `www.psidev.info <http://www.psidev.info/index.php?q=node/257>`_
     for details on the XML schema definition and mzML file specifications, see also the publication `Mass Spectrometer Output File Format mzML
     <http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3073315>`_)

 .. note::
     We recommend using ProteoWizard for conversion of vendor format files to